metabase/metabase/docs/administration-guide/01-managing-databases.md

 ![databaseconnection](images/DatabaseConnection.png)

-Hovering over the database row in the list of databases connected to your account and clicking the red **Delete** button will also delete a database.
+You can also delete a database from the database list: hover over the row with the database you want to remove and click the **Delete** button that appears.

 ![deletedatabasebutton](images/DatabaseDeleteButton.png)

 **Caution: Deleting a database is irreversible!
-All saved questions and dashboard cards based on the database will be deleted too.**
+All saved questions and dashboard cards based on the database will be deleted as well!**

+---
+## Next: enabling features that send email
+Metabase can send emails for certain features, like email invites, but first you need to [set up an email account](02-setting-up-email.md).